Go Back

 • **Update - You can also use instant rise yeast, which requires no proofing.
 Simply add the dry yeast to the blend of flour and sugar.
 Add warm water to the dough as the recipe calls for.

 • To that add the egg, salt, 3 tbsp sugar and proofed yeast.
 (Or just warm water, if you used rapid rise yeast.)
-Turn stand mixer on low, and allow to run until all ingredients are mixed together and a dough forms.
+Mix until all of the water is absorbed, and a dough ball forms.

 • TURN OVEN OFF.
 (If you haven't already.)

 • Place dough on a lightly floured surface.
+(I like to use parchment paper.)
 Using a rolling pin, roll into a 12 inch circle.
 Gently spread approximately 2 tbsp softened butter on top of dough.

 • Cut dough into 12 (or 8) sections.
 Working from the outside, roll each individual triangle towards the center to create your crescent.
-Place on a parchment paper lined cookie sheet, and repeat with remaining dough.
+Place your rolls on a parchment paper lined cookie sheet.

 • Place rolls in the warmed (but turned off) oven.
-Cover with a towel, and allow to rise for 30-45 minutes.
+Allow to rise for 30 minutes.

 • After rolls have risen to almost double their size, remove rolls from oven, and preheat oven to 350 degrees.
 While oven is heating, brush each roll with a thin coat of butter to prevent over browning while baking.
 Oil can also be used.